Table of Contents

 - You forfeit your legal right to seek further compensation or claims, even if you discover additional injuries or damages.

-- You may be able to file an additional claim against the insurance company for bad faith insurance practices if they behave badly in relation to your claim.
-Hire an injury attorney to help you prove this.
+- You may be able to file an additional claim against the insurance company for bad faith insurance practices if they behave adversely in relation to your claim.
+Hire an injury attorney to help you with this process.

 What Is The Process Involved In An Insurance Company’s Claim Investigation?

 The insurance company will start its investigation process the moment it receives an insurance claim.
 To safeguard the interests of their business, they employ auditors or attorneys.
-To protect yours, hire an injury lawyer to represent you.
-Be prepared for an insurance company to question you and pose follow-up queries about what happened when they started their investigation.
+In your case, you can do the same thing by hiring an injury lawyer to represent you.
+Be prepared for an insurance company to question you and pose follow-up queries about what happened during their investigation.

 In addition to the details you entered on the claim form, an insurance adjuster might ask for more information, such as: